Kurlon/MT-09/Race-parts.md

 Crimp in leads to the Red and Orange with Blue stripe positions, these are what will be switched on and off to control power to the bike.

 Source a suitable SPST waterproof switch, knowing it's going to see 12v DC and potentially 10A+ at times.
 Speedcell offers a generic 'master arm switch' kit with a suitable switch and nice 3d metal printed guard.
-I'll post a pic showing my setup once done.

 ![Bare keyswitch elimintator showing the connector, harness and switch.](images/bare-keyswitch-eliminator.jpg)